revdotcom/reverb-self-hosted/onprem-api/local-environment/docker-compose/README.md

-# Docker Compose for On-Premise Asynchronous Transcription
+# Docker Compose for Self-Hosted Asynchronous Transcription

-This Docker Compose configuration provides a local testing environment for the on-premise asynchronous transcription solution.
+This Docker Compose configuration provides a local testing environment for the self-hosted asynchronous transcription solution.
 It sets up and orchestrates all necessary services, including the transcription service, Redis for managing asynchronous tasks and queuing, and Prometheus for monitoring system performance.
 With this configuration, users can quickly deploy and test the full solution on their local machine, ensuring smooth operation and integration before moving to production.
 The setup is designed to be lightweight and easy to customize, making it ideal for testing and development purposes.

 ### How to Run